mayuran81/Mayuran_Siva/README.md

-#Parental Control Service
+# Parental Control Service

-Parent Control Service takes required movie and the rating as input.
+Parent Control Service takes movie id and the rating as input.
-It then determines whether the given movie is permitted to watch.
+It determines whether the given movie is permitted to watch.

 Service will return true/false as an outcome of the operation.
-If there is any exception due to the service call, It will be logged and thrown back to the calling user. logging is purely for any investigation purpose.
+If any exception due to the service call, It will be logged and thrown back to the calling user. logging is for any investigation purpose.

 ## Getting Started

 1. download the code from the given url, dowload it as a zip file
 2. unzip mayuran_Siva.zip
-3. cd Mayuran_Siva
+3. cd Mayuran_Siva\ParentControl

 ### Environment Requirement